Nevada Residential Lease Agreement

 Does a landlord have to provide a copy of the lease in Nevada?

-Landlords in Nevada must provide tenants with a written copy of the lease agreement at the start of the lease period (NRS 118A.200(2)).
+Landlords in Nevada are required to provide tenants with a written copy of the lease at the beginning of the lease period (NRS 118A.200(2)).

 What is the grace period for rent in Nevada?